-The Department of Education’s Curriculum Services team, on behalf of government and non-government schools, coordinates Moderation days for many courses in March and August each year.
+The Department of Education’s Years 9-12 Learning team, on behalf of government and non-government schools, coordinates Moderation days for many courses in March and August each year.

 The TASC Quality Assurance meetings for specified Level 2 courses also provide opportunities for teachers to discuss and assess student work.